 What are the right types of Instagram accounts for your marketing goals?
 Whether you’re managing social media for an organization or a public figure, choosing the ideal setup is crucial for account growth and tool access.

 In this guide to Instagram account types, we’ll cover the best options for professional users.
 We’ll also share examples to inspire you to produce more creative content and show you how Agorapulse can help you manage your account.
-(You can also grab your free trial now and get started managing your Instagram channels right away.)
+(You can also grab your free trial now to get started managing your Instagram channels right away.)

 What Are the Different Types of Instagram Accounts?

-Instagram has three account types: personal, creator, and business.
+Instagram has three account types: Personal, Creator, and Business.
 If you’re managing Instagram for a thought leader, service provider, retailer, or any other professional entity, the latter two account types are ideal for you.

 Designed for professional users, business and creator accounts have the tools you need to: